cronvel/kung-fig/doc/KFG.md

 * The addition of **refs**, **templates** and **expressions** appears in 2016 to support creation of simple scripting language.
 * The addition of **section**, **map/dictionnary** syntax appears in 2018 to ease creation of localization langpack.

-The Philosophy of KFG focus on human-friendly, intuitive and natural syntax, coverage of all kind of data-model, and line-based.
+The Philosophy of KFG focuses on human-friendly, intuitive and natural syntax, coverage of all kind of data-model, and line-based.
 Each line of KFG can be parsed as a stand-alone line, except for the hierarchical reconnection.